Skip to main content

 View Esther’s profile on Pure

-View Niamh's profile on Pure
+View Adam's profile on Pure

 The Future of Football: Mapping Progress and Alternatives football research symposium

-If you are interested in joining the Group, or finding out more about what we do, please contact us on: SIIR@solent.ac.uk
+If you are interested in joining the Group, or finding out more about what we do, please contact us on: SIIR@solent.ac.uk or feel free to contact either Dr Rory Magrath or Dr David Webber.

 Back to top